leulshawell/go-cluster/README.md

 ```

 <b>Write you go lang app</b></br>
-Use the api for accessing files, the scheduler and environment
+Use the api for accessing files, the scheduler and exec environment</br>
 Example: open a file read -> content modify content -> write back